InsightSoftwareConsortium/ITKApps/README.txt

 that case the application will lack elements required for the global configuration.

 Once you configure the entire set of applications you can build applications selectively.
-In VisualStudio you can do this by loading the InsightApplications workspace (.dsw) or solution (.sln) and then, from the IDE, selecting one of the specific projects that you want to build.
+In VisualStudio you can do this by loading the ITKApps workspace (.dsw) or solution (.sln) and then, from the IDE, selecting one of the specific projects that you want to build.
 In Linux you can simply "cd" in to the appropriate subdirectory of the binary tree and type "make" at that level.